SeaBa55/burger/README.md

 burger_v1.3 - Added functionallity to add new burger to burgers_db if the user decides to eat a burger again.
 This ensures the burgers that have been devoured serve as a record of all burgers eaten (unless user deletes a burger from the devoured section).

-burger_v1.3 - Refactored code readability (server.js, connection.js, orm.js, burgers_controller.js, burgers.js, burgers.js).
+burger_v1.4 - Refactored code readability (server.js, connection.js, orm.js, burgers_controller.js, burgers.js, burgers.js).

+burger_v1.5 - Re-styled burgers front end/ user interface: Added logo in jumbotron; Added a fun static background; Added card div containers along with other bootstrap components to "Add Burger", "Burger Queue", and Burger History sections to organize site content and improve the look and feel of the user controls.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.